When data driven reduced order modeling meets full waveform inversion: Waveform inversion

 \section{Waveform inversion}

-We discuss three different approaches for estimating $c(\bx)$ from our ROMs.
-The first two, described in section \ref{sect:INV_INTW}, use an estimate of the wave field at points inside the medium.
-This estimate is based on the snapshots of the ROM propagator and is given in section \ref{sect:INTW}.
-The last inversion approach, described in section \ref{sect:INV_AROM}, is based on $\bAR$.
-We compare the approaches and illustrate their performance with numerical simulations in section \ref{sect:Numerics}.
+\bc{We give two ideas for estimating $c(\bx)$ from our ROMs.
+The first one, described in section \ref{sect:INV_INTW}, uses an estimate of the wave field at points inside the medium.
+This estimate is based on the ROM snapshots of the propagator ROM and is given in section \ref{sect:INTW}.
+The second idea, described in section \ref{sect:INV_AROM}, formulates the inversion as a minimization of the wave operator ROM misfit.
+We summarize the two approaches in section \ref{sect:algo} and compare them briefly.
+A more detailed comparison can be seen in the numerical simulations in section \ref{sect:Numerics}.}